 - 1. In the Analyses tab, click Overview. - 2.
-Select multiple analyses, then click Actions ▶ Visualize.
+Select multiple analyses, then click Actions Visualize.

-The Visualize function allows you to review the results in a variety of ways.
-For more information, see "Compare results of single or multiple analyses" on page 195.
+You can review the results in various ways.
+For more information, see "Compare results of single or multiple analyses" on page 214.

 Compare results of single or multiple analyses